-In order to perform the design and analysis of the vessels, we performed computational fluid dynamics (CFD) to determine the temperature distributions and the hydrodynamic forces due to splashing of the media during operation – as well as sloshing during a seismic event.
+In order to perform the analysis of the vessels, we performed computational fluid dynamics (CFD) to determine the temperature distributions and the hydrodynamic forces due to splashing of the media during operation – as well as sloshing during a seismic event.

-Structural analysis and creep-fatigue damage calculations were done using finite element analysis.
+Structural analysis and creep-fatigue damage calculations were performed using finite element analysis.
 In addition, all of the flanged connections were evaluated to ensure leak tightness of the connections in spite of significant loss of bolt preload due to creep relaxation.

 We perform finite element analysis on equipment to AWS, API and ASME Code.

 – Finite Element Analysis of a Vessel Processing Nuclear Waste